Advising an Ad Hoc Committee

 Sharing professional advisers’ fees and expenses is one of the obvious practical advantages of forming a committee.
 The terms of sharing can vary, but the most common and perhaps the fairest fee structure is for each member’s contribution to be prorated according to the size of its holding.
 Invariably, members’ liability for fees will be on a several (not joint and several) basis.
 To maintain confidentiality of members’ holdings, each member’s invoice should be sent to that member alone (so as to prevent members being able to deduce the holdings of other members).

-The method and cut-off dates for determining the contributions of members who change positions and members who leave or join the committee should also be addressed.
-For example, should new members only be liable for fees and expenses incurred after the date of joining, or should their contribution be backdated to the commencement of the committee (so existing member are given credit)?
+The method and cut-off dates for determining the contributions of members who change positions, and members who leave or join the committee, should also be addressed.
+For example, should new members only be liable for fees and expenses incurred after the date of joining, or should their contribution be backdated to the commencement of the committee (so that existing members are given credit)?

 Additionally, the committee should use the very existence of the committee to negotiate with the debtor to pay the committee’s legal fees.
 The rationale for this is that the committee’s formation is for the debtor’s benefit; absent the committee’s cooperation in the restructuring talks, the debtor would be at risk of an event of default being invoked, with the consequential risk of commencement of insolvency proceedings.

 Depending on the number of members in the committee, a steering committee of selected members may be chosen.
 The steering committee will have authority to make decisions that bind the entire committee.
-The members of the steering committee may be selected simply on the basis that they have the most holdings, or alternatively, they may be selected based upon their resources, availability or experience.
-The powers of the steering committee to bind all members must clearly be set out.
+Members of the steering committee may be selected simply on the basis that they have the most holdings, or they may be selected based on their resources, availability or experience.
+The powers of the steering committee to bind all members must be set out clearly.
 It may be appropriate to include a provision in the by-laws requiring a member of the steering committee to maintain a minimum holding, coupled with a requirement to notify the other members if a member reduces his or her holdings.

 Establishing a member’s holding